Astatine: The Rarest Natural Element on Earth

+Astatine (At) is a fascinating element that holds the title of the rarest naturally occurring element on Earth.
 It's so rare, there's just 30 grams TOTAL in Earth's crust.

 The rarest naturally occurring element on Earth is astatine, with an atomic number of 85 and symbol At.